Meeting the Moment

 How Amazon is keeping its employees safe

-Amazon will invest $4 billion from April to June on COVID-related initiatives to keep employees safe and deliver products safely to customers.
+Amazon will invest $4 billion through June on COVID-related initiatives to keep employees safe and deliver products safely to customers.
 That includes everything from providing more than 100 million face masks and 34 million pairs of gloves to Amazon employees worldwide, to adding thousands of handwashing stations and more than 93 million sanitizing wipes, daily temperature checks, and more.